20 Things to Know Before Moving to Denver [2025]

 Young people walking around Denver

-16. Denver Attracts Young Professionals and Families
+18. Is Denver Good for Young Professionals and Families?

-Millennials love living in Denver for its cultural amenities, growing food scene, craft brew around every corner, and plenty of green space.
-With a booming job market and trendy neighborhoods, Denver is ideal for young, hip professionals and families who want the best of city living without the intense hustle and bustle of New York, Chicago, and San Francisco.
+Denver is ideal for young, hip professionals and families who want the best of city living without the intense hustle and bustle of New York, Chicago, or San Francisco.
 Of course, some people moving to Denver may not want a young, hip crowd, but for everyone else, the city is waiting.

 Finding your Denver Apartment